The Replica John Draper "Cotswold" BSA C15-B40 Build.

 A ferret beat me to a set of period New rear shocks last night so I will now probably fit a pair of steel Falcons, or NJB Experts like BSA "George"...

-Looking through my engine stock, I may now fit another 280 cc engine which sits well between the power over the C15T, and the bigger bored B40...
+Looking through my engine stock, I may now fit another 280 cc engine which sits well between the power over the BSA C15T, and the bigger bored B40...

 I will use the B40 flywheels that I have and find a piston that will match, I will just see how this idea pans out, and it may well change, but is a lot like the approach that the BSA Competition Department used, If you don't try something, you will never know if it works.